FatmaGamalDev/eccomerce_react_app/README.md

 /wishlist	Wishlist	Wishlist page (requires authentication) /search	SearchResults	Displays filtered search results /product/:productID	ProductDetails	Shows details for a specific product

-🔐 Note: Access to /wishlist is restricted to authenticated users.

 ## Available Scripts
 In the project directory, you can run: